The 20 Best Comedy Zombie Movies - A Countdown

 I want to counter purists and criticism again.
 I use the term zombie for anything that is a classic zombie; infected, an undead demon and similar interpretations.

-And that's what this ranking is all about: Zombies and comedy.
+And that's what this ranking of funny zombie movies is all about: Zombies and comedy.

 Here, we present the 20 zombie comedy movies that, in our opinion, have found that sweet spot between disgust, horror, and laughter.

 Zombies and Rock N 'Roll according to The Cannon Group.
 That had to be on this list.